champierre/geneva-drive-en/slides.md

 Next, let's create the body of the driven wheel.

-Create a disc with a radius of 'driven wheel radius', and cut out using the combination of circular and rectangular slots created earlier.
+Create a disc with a radius of <span class="variable">driven wheel radius</span>, and cut out using the combination of circular and rectangular slots created earlier.
 Then, lift it up to a height of 5mm.

 <div class="flex justify-center">
 　　<img src="/driven_wheel.gif" style="width: 70%">